Townsquare Radio Revenue Up 1% - Radio Ink

-The story at Townsquare doesn’t change much from quarter to quarter.
+The story at Townsquare is consistent from quarter to quarter.
 Digital is growing big-time and radio is a mature business.
 50% of Townsquare’s revenue came from digital in Q2, increasing 21% in the quarter to $60 million.
 Radio increased $600,000 to $57 million.
+In the end, it was a record quarter of revenue for the company.

 Overall net revenue for the three months ended June 30, 2022 increased $14.6 million, or 13.6%, compared to the same period in 2021.